Djaa9/oakandiron-fleetbuilder/README.md

 - Clear initiative Cards when changing faction
 - Handle initiative card modifiers for admirals (see todo in data/admirals)
+- Make sure upgrade cards can only be chosen once for a ship
 - Make sure only one flag ship can be chosen (Move selection)
-- Make sure upgrade cards can only be chosen once for a ship
 - Styling (Make pretty)
+- Save to storage
 - Show pictures of cards

+2.0
+- login and save in db on backend